lastlink/TAIGA-JIRA-IMPORTER/readme.md

 * Sprints have stories successfully linked
 * Epics have tasks successfully linked
 * Tags/Labels are supported
+* Default for projects converts are to be not private since taiga only allows one private per free account
+* Kanban also disabled by default may enable if desired

 ###Jira xml notes
 * project id is 24